Staff Product Designer

 AskLeadership wants Yield to pump its content through Inbox, since Inbox carries the highest perceived value with school clients.

 RiskInbox's student-side value is its signal-to-noise ratio.
-Loading Yield's full content stream into Inbox would degrade the very thing schools were valuing it for.
+Loading Yield's full content stream in would degrade the very thing schools valued.

 Constrained